-Reducing the volume of weight bearing activity (eg. Running half the distance) is sufficient if you can compete it without increasing the pain.
+Reducing the volume of weight bearing activity (eg. running half the distance) is sufficient if you can complete it without increasing the pain.

-Switching to non-impact forms of exercise, including strength work, rowing or cycling, is worthwhile to maintain strength and fitness while reducing other forms of activity.
+Switching to non-impact forms of exercise, including strength exercises, using a rower or exercise bike, is worthwhile to maintain strength and fitness while reducing other forms of activity.

 If it loosens up after some walking, it might be Plantarfasciitis.

-If it’s worse in the morning and it’s not Plantarfasciitis, it could be a Subtalar Joint Irritation.
+If it’s worse in the morning but it’s not Plantarfasciitis, it could be a Subtalar Joint Irritation.

-If it happened after walking on rocky ground or in poor footwear, and it has only been a few days, it might just be a bruised heel pad.
+If it happened after walking on rocky ground or in old shoes, and it has only been a few days, it might just be a bruised heel pad.